thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-4/003.png)

-!!! abstract "Step"
+!!! abstract "Batch Processing / Batches / Test / **Invoices**"
-    1. Select Acme (1)
+    1. Select **Acme (1)**.
-    2. In Notepad, begin typing a list of all words and phrases used to identify invoice items
+    2. In Notepad, begin typing a list of all words and phrases used to identify invoice items.
-    3. Do this for the remaining four vendors
+    3. Do this for the remaining four vendors.
-    4. When complete, copy everything in Notepad to your clipboard
+    4. When complete, copy everything in Notepad to your clipboard.
+    5. Restore the default Grooper Design Studio view.

 ![](../assets/img/vol-2/4-4/004.png)